Overview

 Course Details

-- Unit 1 ‘Human Lifespan Development’ covers physical, intellectual, emotional and social development across the human lifespan, the factors affecting development, and the effects of aging. (exam unit).
+- Unit 1 ‘Human Lifespan Development’ which covers physical, intellectual, emotional and social development across the human lifespan, the factors affecting development, and the effects of aging.
+This unit gives you a knowledge base for working with people in every stage of their lives, from the cradle to the grave. (exam unit)

-- Unit 5 ‘Meeting Individual Care and Support Needs’ develops your understanding of the provision of support for people who have particular needs.
-It covers anti-discriminatory practices, ethical principles, communication approaches, and how professionals work in teams. (coursework unit).
+- Unit 5 ‘Meeting Individual Care and Support Needs’ which develops your understanding of the provision of support for people who have particular needs.
+It covers anti-discriminatory practices, ethical principles, communication approaches, and how professionals work in teams. (coursework unit)

-- Unit 14 ‘Physiological Disorders and their care’ (coursework unit).
+- Unit 14 ‘Physiological Disorders and their care’ (coursework unit0

 Assessment

-The Diploma course consists of eight units studied over two years.
-Three units are exams assessment.
-The other five units are coursework.
+The double National Diploma course consists of eight units studied over two years.
+Three units are exam assessed.
+The other five units are coursework based.

 Subject Combinations

-The Health and Social Care Diploma is equivalent to two A Levels, so you will need to choose another A Level or single vocational course to complete your study programme.
+Health and Social Care is not a complete programme in itself and you will need to take an A Level or other vocational course alongside it.

-Courses which are commonly taken alongside it and combine well in supporting a career pathway include; Sociology, Psychology, Biology, Geography, History, English Language, Physical Education and the Human Biology AAQ and many others.
+Courses which are commonly taken alongside it and combine well in supporting it, include Sociology, Psychology, Biology, Geography, History, Physical Education and Human Biology.

 University Destinations